stevan/grey-static/docs/flow-zip-completion-issue.md

 # Flow::Publisher::Zip - Completion Timing Issue

 **Date:** 2025-12-10
+**Status:** RESOLVED ✅
+**Resolution Date:** 2025-12-10
-**Status:** Implementation Problem - Solvable **Affected:** Zip publisher (Merge and Concat work correctly)
+**Affected:** Zip publisher (Merge and Concat work correctly)

 ## Executive Summary

-**Verdict: This is an implementation problem, not a design flaw.**
+**Verdict: This WAS an implementation problem, not a design flaw.
+NOW FIXED.**

 The core reactive streams design is sound.
-The issue is that Zip's completion logic doesn't properly account for the multi-level asynchronous scheduling inherent in the Flow architecture.
-The problem is solvable within the current design.
+The issue was that Zip's completion logic didn't properly account for the multi-level asynchronous scheduling inherent in the Flow architecture. **The problem has been solved** by implementing Option A (Synchronous Completion Check).

+**Fix:** Separated emission logic from completion logic.
+Completion now only happens after all buffered pairs are emitted and buffers are empty.
+This ensures no race between value delivery and completion signaling.

 ## The Problem